-Veteran Affairs Educational Benefits
+Military and Veteran Affairs Educational Benefits

-To expedite payments, veterans should contact the Office of Financial Aid at least 60 days prior to the first class day of each semester or term to complete all necessary paper work for that period of study.
+To expedite payments, veterans should contact the Office of Financial Aid at least 60 days prior to the first class day of each semester or term to complete the necessary forms and paperwork for that period of study.

-First-term students without a degree plan set up yet.
-It is strongly advised to meet with the degree plan counselor to get this plan completed before the end of the first term.
-If a degree plan has not been submitted, VA benefits for the next term will not be certified.
+First-term students without a degree plan should meet with a degree plan counselor before the end of the first term.
+If a degree plan is not submitted, your VA benefits for your second term may not be certified.

 Post 9/11 GI Bill

 If you have at least 90 days of aggregate active duty service after Sept.
 10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.